sahib/rmlint/docs/rmlint.1.rst

     **spooky**, **city**, **murmur**, **md5**.  **sha1**, **sha256**,
     **sha512**.

-    If not explicitly stated in the name the hashfunctions use 128 bit.
+    If not explicitly stated in the name the hash functions use 128 bit.
     There are variations of the above functions:

     * **bastard:** 256bit, half seeded **city**, half **murmur**.